WebOrigami/docs/src/content/framework/tutorial.md

 ## Define a virtual file

-In Graph Origami, you can build things from a combination of real files that are permanently stored, and virtual files that are created on demand according to your instructions.
-These virtual "files" are just data; a file could be tiny (like a single number or text string) or large (like an image).
+In Graph Origami, you build things from a combination of real files that are permanently stored, and virtual files that are created on demand according to your instructions.
+These virtual "files" can be anything from a single number or text string to a typical document to a large media file.

 As you build a collection of virtual folders and files, it's helpful to be able to think about their structure as a _graph_.
 Colloquially speaking, a graph is the sort of boxes-with-arrows diagram you often see depicting the structure of organizations, processes, and websites.

 Graph Origami lets you define a graph in several ways.
 The most concise is to write formulas in a file with a `.graph` extension.

-<span class="tutorialStep"></span> In the `src` folder, open `site.graph`, which defines a virtual folder called `public`.
-That virtual folder contains a single virtual file called `index.html` that currently says "Hello".
+<span class="tutorialStep"></span> In the `src` folder, open `site.graph`:

 ```
 public = {
-  index.html = 'Hello'
+  index.html = "Hello"
 }
 ```

-Each formula defines the name of a virtual folder or file as the result of an expression.
+This graph file defines two things:

+1. A virtual folder called `public`.
+The formulas nested inside the `{` `}` curly braces define virtual files in that folder.
-Unlike most programming languages, names in Graph Origami `.graph` files can include periods!
-This lets you easily create virtual files that include an extension like `index.html`.
+2. A virtual file called `index.html`.
+Unlike most programming languages, names in Graph Origami `.graph` files can include periods so you can define file names with extensions.
+For now, the `index.html` is defined as a simple text string.

-On the right side of each `=` sign is an expression:

-- The expression for the virtual folder `public` is a subgraph of formulas nested inside `{`…`}` curly braces.
-Each nested formula will define a folder or file inside `public`.
-- The expression for `index.html` in this case is a text string in single quotes.

 A `.graph` file can define more than one top-level virtual folder or file.
 This tutorial project is configured to serve the contents of the virtual `public` folder.
 The name "public" itself isn't special — you could configure the project to serve a different real or virtual folder.